Walk Right In (album): Chart performance

-Their next single only reached No. 55 on the Hot 100, and the album after that didn't chart.
-They tried to release a single from Walk Right In in 1965, "Ham And Eggs", but it didn't sell and thus, failed to chart.

 Reception

+The album received a positive critical receptions upon its release.
+Cashbox magazine stated that the group "...tag this initial album after the biggie and include twelve other pleasing folk items," continuing that "The group’s distinctive vocal style and musical dexterity carry them in good stead as they offer 'Hey, Boys,' 'Top Cat' and 'You Don’t Know.'"
+Billboard magazine said that "The exciting new group have their first album, which features their smash single.
+Also spotlighted are a flock of infectious folk-pop readings."
+Noting that "Solid sales indicated."

 Bruce Eder on AllMusic wrote that, "The title track is a bright, sprightly reworking of the 1929 Gus Cannon original, and the rest of the album is pretty much in that vein, showing off the trio's roots in blues ('You Don't Know'), gospel ('Somebody Came Home,' 'Travelin' Shoes'), ragtime ('Houston Special'), jazz, and even country & western ('Cool Water')."
 Eder also noted that Lynne Taylor gets one featured spot, with the children's song "Ha Ha Thisaway".